neon-iot/communication_labs/README.md

 ## What you will need:
 * Basic Probability
-* Signal Processing and System
+* Signal Processing and Systems
 * Fundamentals of Programming